Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Introduction

 Our kinetic feedback models (\S\ref{sec-num-WindFedbk}, \S\ref{sec-num-vwr}) are based on the so-called {\it energy-driven wind} scenario originally proposed by SH03, and subsequently used by others \citep[e.g.,][]{Tornatore04, Nagamine07, DallaVecchia08, Tescari09, Fabjan10, Barnes11}.
 Here, a fraction of SNe energy provides the outflow kinetic energy, and the wind speed is independent of galaxy mass or SF rate.
 If we consider the underlying physics, which occurs on scales orders of magnitude below the scales resolved in cosmological simulations, such an outflow is likely to be driven by the thermal pressure of SNe, and might be (more physically) called a {\it thermally-driven wind}.

-Other wind models in cosmological simulations generally involve a different formulation of outflow velocity and wind mass loading factor (described more in \S\ref{sec-num-WindFedbk}) in terms of galaxy properties (mass, velocity dispersion, SFR), sometimes suggested by observations. \citet{Oppenheimer06} implemented {\it momentum-driven wind}, \citep[also e.g.,][]{Tescari09, Tescari11}, using analytical prescriptions from \citet{Murray05} for momentum injection provided by radiation pressure of photons and SNe (or, {\it radiatively-driven wind}); \citet{Choi11} developed a multicomponent and variable velocity galactic outflow model; \citet{Puchwein12b} implemented a halo mass dependent energy-driven outflow model.
+Other wind models in cosmological simulations generally involve a different formulation of outflow velocity and wind mass loading factor (described more in \S\ref{sec-num-WindFedbk}) in terms of galaxy properties (mass, velocity dispersion, SFR), sometimes suggested by observations. \citet{Oppenheimer06} implemented {\it momentum-driven wind}, \citep[also e.g.,][]{Tescari09, Tescari11}, using analytical prescriptions from \citet{Murray05} for momentum injection provided by radiation pressure of photons and SNe (or, {\it radiatively-driven wind}). \citet{Okamoto10} investigated models in which the outflow properties are dependent on the local velocity dispersion of the dark matter. \citet{Choi11} developed a multicomponent and variable velocity galactic outflow model. \citet{Puchwein12b} implemented a halo mass dependent energy-driven outflow model. \citet{Schaye10} compared a number of models of both energy-driven and momentum-driven outflows: few constant-mass loading and constant-velocity cases; mass loading and velocity dependent on gas density, gravitational potential, and halo circular velocity; wind particles temporarily decoupled hydrodynamically versus not decoupled; and thermal injection of SNe energy.

 In this paper we explore new wind models, where the galactic outflow speed is a function of radius (distance from galaxy center), as motivated by recent observations \citep{Steidel10}.
 We investigate both the cases of a mass-independent dependence on radius, and a halo mass dependent parametrization of the radially varying wind.
 To our knowledge, this is the first numerical implementation of both of these outflow models.